 - Your ‘central economic activity’ is in Spain or it’s where you earn most of your money

 - Your spouse or a child live in Spain.
-Then a presumption arises that you live in Spain.
-You can rebut this with evidence that you live and pay taxes elsewhere.
-But beware, if your spouse is a resident you might be forced to pay taxes in Spain even if you don’t have a resident NIE.
-This issue comes up all the time.
+Then a presumption arises that you live in Spain too.
+You can rebut this with evidence that you live somewhere else, but it’s hard to overcome the presumption.
+This issue comes up a lot and the foreigner normally loses.

 Questions or Comments?
 Please let me know.
 Mark at [email protected]